 Rewards credit cards are very popular in the US for both individuals and businesses.

-In 2017, Discover, American Express, and Capital One combined issued nearly $13 billion in credit card rewards, and that’s only 3 banks!
+In 2017, Discover, American Express, and Capital One combined issued nearly $13 billion in credit card rewards.
 JP Morgan alone issued $5.8 billion in credit card rewards to cardholders in 2018.

 The rewards are often generated as sign-up bonuses, or through everyday spending, with bonus miles or rewards points for certain spending categories.
 Some individuals earn thousands of dollars of credit card rewards each year.